 I keep three types of oils.
 Olive oil.
 Avocado oil.
 Coconut oil.

 Oils like olive or avocado will begin to go “off” in taste after about one year.
 Eventually they will go rancid.
 So, I keep my extra in a chest freezer.
-That’s the way to do it if you can.
+That’s the way to store cooking oils for long term storage if you can.

 The bottle size that I get (olive & avocado oil) are around 50 ounces.
 That’s about 3 pounds each.
 So, LDS is saying about 6 or 7 of those.
 Maybe three of each?
 Sounds about right…